Aragonês Grape Variety: a Shared Destiny

 History and viticulture

 Is Aragonês indigenous to the Iberian Peninsula?
-The short answer is: we’re not sure.
+The short answer is that we’re not sure.
 Several theories regarding the grape’s origins became prominent in the 1900s, only to be debunked by scientific research.
 One of the most charming involves a Cistercian monk who supposedly visited Spain in the Middle Ages.
 Taking a pilgrimage to Santiago de Compostela, the monk is said to have left vine cuttings at monasteries across northern Spain, including Aragonês.
 It’s a lovely romantic tale with no basis.

 Nevertheless, some winegrowers will insist that Aragonês has been grown in Spain for many centuries.
 Viticulture arrived via the Phoenicians, who established a Mediterranean trading empire long before the Romans ever conquered the Peninsula.
 Aragonês may be a genetic descendant of the first Vitis vinifera species brought to Western Europe by this ancient civilization.
 A mutation could have occurred in the past, creating what became known to the Spanish as Tempranillo.